ePages-de/epages-devportal/_posts/2022/2022-01-06-github-actions-a-basic-how-to.md

 - Build and publish a Helm chart

 Quite straightforward, nothing fancy.
-We have set up GitHub Actions to run the build process in two different ocasions:
+We have set up GitHub Actions to run the build process in two different occasions:
 - On pull requests (run tests)
 - When a pull request is merged into the main branch